shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

 ### 5.2.
 Model performances

 After (approximately) optimal parameter settings had been determined, each learning model was evaluated according to the AUC, *Classification Accuracy* (CA), F1-score, precision and recall performance metrics in respect of the training set using the 10-fold cross validation splitting criterion.
-These results may be seen in Table 4 while the ROC for each learning model may be visualised in Figure~\ref{5.fig.roc}.
+These results may be seen in Table 4 while the ROC for each learning model may be visualised in Figure 5.
 The well-known stacking method was also used to ensamble all the learning models into a single classifier, where a LR model was employed as an appropriate aggregation model.
 A constant model which always predicts the target variable mode was also included to serve as a benchmark.

 <div class="caption">
     <em>Table 4:</em> The performances achieved by the nine learning models and the constant model in respect of the training dataset.